 The consequences of being caught driving without insurance can be potentially disastrous, especially if you use your van as part of your job.

-Penalty points on your van licence could increase your insurance costs in the future.
+Penalty points on your van licence also increase your insurance costs in the future.

-If the police think an offence is particularly serious the case may be taken to court.
-An example of this is if the driver is suspected of providing false information.
+If the police think an offence is particularly serious they may take the case to court.
+For example, if you're suspected of providing false information.
 If this happens, the potential fine is unlimited.

 You could also face a ban or permanent disqualification from driving.
 And the potential problems don’t stop there.

-When you try to buy insurance in the future, you have to declare the incident.
+When you buy van insurance in the future, you have to declare the incident.
 This is likely to increase the cost of your van insurance for years to come.

 The police also have the power to seize and even destroy your vehicle – although this usually only happens in exceptional circumstances.